vmware/container-service-extension/docs/README.md

 The installation process includes the following steps to be completed as the vCloud Director system administrator:

 1. download and install the `CSE` software package
-2. create vApp templates from provided scripts
-3. upload templates to vCloud Director
+2. create vApp templates from provided scripts and upload to vCloud Director
 4. register the `CSE` service extension with vCloud Director
 5. edit and validate `CSE` configuration settings
 6. start `CSE`